 - Example: 4 day trip, M&IE on GSA website = $54.
 Day 1 and Day 4 = $40.5 each ($54*.75).
 Day 2 and Day 3 = $54 each.
 Total standard allowance for that event = $189.

 Whether you use the actual amount or standard method, the deduction is only one half of your expenses.
 So in the above example, your deduction is $94.50 not $189.

-Filing tip: Pay close attention to whether the software is asking for your full meal expenses (and will divide by 2 later on) or for half of your expenses.
+Filing tip: Pay close attention to whether your tax software is asking for your full meal expenses (and will divide by 2 later on) or for half of your expenses.

 The following items are generally allowed deductions.